Pensions are long term investments. You may get back less than you originally paid in because your capital is not guaranteed and charges may apply.

 Most pensions lock away your savings until you reach a certain age, usually 55 or higher.

-While this means that you can't be tempted to dip into it to fund a luxury holiday it also means that if you are really stuck for funds the money is inaccessible.
+While this means that you can't be tempted to spend your retirement savings on a luxury holiday it is a frustration for many savers.

 As your pension is invested into various stocks and shares there is a varying degree of risk associated with each of these investments.

-This means that your pension could decrease in value if things go badly and that you actually lose money in the short term on your investment - although in the past investments have tended to outperform cash accounts significantly.
+This means that your pension could decrease in value if things go badly and that you actually lose money in the short term on your investment.

 Most pensions employ an investment strategy called life-styling so that your money is gradually moved from high to low risk as you move closer to retirement age.